swlaschin/fsharpforfunandprofit.com/_posts/2012-05-04-how-types-work-with-functions.md

 val printHello : unit = ()
 {% endhighlight %}

 Not quite what we expected.
-“Hello world” is printed immediately and the result is not a function, but a simple value of type unit.
+"Hello world" is printed immediately and the result is not a function, but a simple value of type unit.
 As we saw earlier, we can tell that this is a simple value because it has a signature of the form:

 {% highlight fsharp %}
 val aName: type = constant